Dear Bankruptcy Adviser,

-Can you stay in the house after the bankruptcy without reaffirming the loan?
+Can you remain in the house after the bankruptcy without reaffirming the loan?

 Many of my clients filed bankruptcy while behind on the mortgage.
-Sometimes, the client works out a loan modification with the lender during or after the bankruptcy.
+Sometimes, the client arranges for a loan modification with the lender during or after the bankruptcy.
 Other times, the client was a couple of months delinquent and merely remained one or two months delinquent before, during and after the bankruptcy.

-- How far upside down is the loan to the value of the house?
+- How far upside down the loan is to the value of your house.

-- Is the lender foreclosing on many properties in that same area?
+- Whether the lender is foreclosing on many properties in that same area.

-- Whether you are behind but slowly getting caught up on the delinquency.
+- If you’re behind but slowly getting caught up on the delinquency.

 That may be your scenario.
 Maybe the lender just does not want to foreclose on another property and is satisfied that you are making payments.
-You will know the lender's position once you file bankruptcy.
-If the lender accepts your payments, you should be fine remaining a few payments behind.
+You will know the lender’s stance once you file bankruptcy.
+If the lender accepts your payments, you should be OK remaining a few payments behind.
 Calling the lender will not work.
-You will simply receive the standard answer, "We would review your loan at the time you file bankruptcy."
+You will simply hear the standard answer, “We would review your loan at the time you file bankruptcy.”
 In other words, who knows?

 It is possible the lender will stop accepting payments once you file.
 That, too, is common.
 You can immediately contact the lender to work on a loan modification.

-As I said, I don't get to answer your question exactly, but I can give you some general guidelines.
-Hopefully, you find a solution that works for you.
+As I said, I didn’t get to answer your question exactly, but I did provide you with some general guidelines.
+Hopefully, you’ll find a solution that works for you.